CollectionBuilder/collectionbuilder-csv/docs/maps.md

 There is three parts to add a new one:

 1. Set up a variable containing the map layer information.
-For some example base maps that follow the same pattern as we are using, you can copy the variable from [Leaflet Providers Preview](https://leaflet-extras.github.io/leaflet-providers/preview/).
+For some example free base maps that follow the same pattern as we are using, you can copy the variable from [Leaflet Providers Preview](https://leaflet-extras.github.io/leaflet-providers/preview/).
 2. Add name to the base map switcher.
 The `baseMaps` variable sets up the names that appear in the switcher that appears in the upper right of the map.
 It follows the pattern of `"Display Name": Map_Layer_var_name`.
 3. Set the default base map.
 This is usually set in "theme.yml" as the `map-base` option.
 If you add a new layer variable, use that name instead of the default ones.
 Alternatively, in map-js.html you can edit the variable name used to load the base map (which is next after setting up the `baseMaps` var).

+Keep in mind that some of the base maps in the free [Leaflet Providers Preview](https://leaflet-extras.github.io/leaflet-providers/preview/) may have usage limitations--check the [Leaflet Providers readme for notes](https://github.com/leaflet-extras/leaflet-providers).
 If you want to do more customization, check the [Leaflet docs](https://leafletjs.com/reference.html), and [Leaflet basemap providers plugins](https://leafletjs.com/plugins.html#basemap-providers).